Placement Tests2022-04-06T10:26:30-04:00

 MUH 5219, Graduate Music History Review – Note that this is a fully online class.

-If you are an entering FTIC (first time in college, i.e., freshperson), have not taken any music history, or music history at the 3000 level or its equivalent at another institution, you do not need to take the placement test and must register for MUH 3211 at your first opportunity.
+Entering FTICs (first time in college, i.e., freshperson) who have not taken music history at the 3000 level or its equivalent at another institution do not need to take the placement exam and must register for MUH 3211 at their first opportunity.

 Graduate Students

-All incoming and transfer graduate students except those in Jazz Performance, Music Technology, and Performing Arts Management are required to take the Music History Placement Test.
-Students must take the test at their first opportunity because the remedial course MUH 5219, Graduate Music History Review, which students must take if they do not pass the test, is offered only every other year.
+All incoming and transfer graduate students except those in Jazz Performance, Music Technology, and Performing Arts Management are required to take the Music History Placement Exam.
+Students must take the exam prior to their first semester at FIU because the remedial course MUH 5219, Graduate Music History Review, which graduate students must take if they do not pass the exam, is offered only every odd-numbered fall semester: Fall 2023, Fall 2025, etc.

-Note that graduate students may elect to not take the placement test and enroll directly into MUH 5219.
+Note that graduate students may also elect to not take the placement exam and enroll directly into MUH 5219.

 Resources

-In addition to reviewing the material in your music history textbook (Stolba, Grout, Hanning, Wright, Boyd, etc.) and class notes, two other short music history review books are worth your attention:
+In addition to reviewing the material a music history textbook (Stolba, Grout, Hanning, Taruskin, Wright, Boyd, etc.) and class notes, two other short music history review books may be worth consulting:

 Wold, Milo and Edmund Cykler.
 An Outline History of Music.
 Dubuque, Iowa: W.D.
 Brown, 1985.

-You will receive your test results by e-mail within 24 hours of taking the exam with a copy sent to your applied instructor or area coordinator and School of Music Undergraduate Advisor or Director of Graduate Studies.
+Students will receive their exam results and music history course requirements by e-mail within 24 hours of taking the exam with a copy sent to their applied instructor or area coordinator and School of Music Director of Graduate Studies or Undergraduate Advisor.

 Music Theory Placement Test